The specific dates when CSO bilateral period submission windows open and close can be found in the FCA calendars.

 If the set of submitted CSO bilaterals violates one or more of the local sourcing requirement (LSR), maximum capacity limit (MCL), or capacity transfer limits (CTL), the CSO bilaterals are evaluated in order of confirmation time to remedy the violations.
 The violating CSO bilateral is denied, as are all CSO bilaterals with later confirmation times that exacerbate the same constraint.

-Note: For CCP 2020–2021 and beyond, LSRs and MCLs could be replaced with fixed zonal limits in monthly CSO bilaterals.
-More information will be supplied when available.
+Note: For CCP 2020–21 and beyond, LSRs and MCLs will be replaced with fixed zonal limits in monthly CSO bilaterals.
+These fixed zonal limits will correspond to the truncation point of the respective zonal sloped demand curve.

 Provisional CSO bilaterals allow market participants to enter and confirm CSO bilateral contracts before the actual CSO bilateral submission window opens.
 This provides participants with a place where contracts can be held until the submission window opens.
 When a submission window opens, provisional CSO bilaterals that pass transferring and acquiring limit validations are converted to CSO bilaterals.